 How Decorative Concrete Can Increase the Curb Appeal of Your Home

-The Art of Concrete Restoration often begins with considering the negatives of the failing concrete in providing a renovation solution!
-The patio shown above, believe it or not, is the before and after photographs of the same patio.
-In this illustration of concrete restoration, we were challenged with a large 40′ x 40′ patio that was severely cracked because no control joints were installed.
+The Art of Concrete Restoration often begins with considering the drawbacks of the failing concrete in order to provide a renovation solution.
+In the pictures above, the same patio is shown before and after our services.
+We were challenged with a large 40′ x 40′ patio that was severely cracked because no control joints were installed.

 Much like folding a piece of paper in half and creating a firm crease down the middle.
 Then take the paper from each side of the crease and tear it in half.
-Chances are but not always, the paper will tear right along the crease you placed down the middle of the paper.
-Much is the same with concrete when the concrete moves any developing cracks will likely be in the control joint as the weakest point.
+Usually, the paper will tear right along the crease you placed down the middle of the paper.
+This is the same with concrete.

 In larger concrete slabs such as driveways and patios, the control joints are placed at a maximum of 10-foot spacing.
 This patio had no control joints whatsoever and was a maze of cracks in every direction crisscrossing and settling everywhere.
-For added fun this patio was also painted with yellow paint.
+For added fun, this patio was also painted yellow.

-So as discussed above, we look at the negatives to provide a solution.
-And the negatives are a severely cracked and painted patio.
-In exploring a suitable solution, we are going to have to make the existing cracks into control joints that can continue to move in the future.
-These cracks are self-made control joints the concrete has made for itself and will use in the future upon any further movement in the slab.
+As discussed above, we look at the issues in the concrete to provide a solution.
+Our solution was to make the existing cracks into control joints that can continue to move in the future.
+These cracks are control joints the concrete has made for itself and will use in the future upon any further movement in the slab.

 Here we used a 4” right angle grinder and a diamond “V” shaped crack chaser tool and carved joints into the existing cracks and then all over the slab to disguise the crack pattern.
-The existing cracks were filled with crack repair epoxy to hide the crack.
+The existing cracks were filled with crack repair Epoxy to hide them.
 The paint on the patio was removed with a diamond cutting concrete prep machine and the patio was stained with an antiquing for a warm stone appearance.
-Then we stained all of the control joint with a midnight black exterior dye and sealed the patio with a high-end Siloxane Modified Methyl Mathacrylate sealer.
-This is now a beautiful stunning decorative patio that cost less to have us renovate than to tear out and replace with plain gray concrete.
+Then, we stained all of the control joints with a midnight black exterior dye and sealed the patio with a high-end Siloxane Modified Methyl Methacrylate sealer.
+This is now a beautiful, stunning decorative patio that costs less than tear out and replacing with plain gray concrete.

-I always say, we have never had two projects that are the same in nearly 40 in the business of serving Colorado.
-Each project has its own unique situations and specific look that is personal to that project.
-We just need to find it.
-As an Architect, I use my decades of experience to create that perfect solution to your concrete restoration needs that are beautiful and exciting.
+As I always say, we have never had the same two projects in over 40 years in the business.
+Each project has its own unique solution and appearance.
+As an Architect, I use my decades of experience to create a perfect solution for your concrete restoration needs.

 I invite you to use our free consulting services to explore the unlimited and creative solutions we can offer you!